How DPA is Funded

 The Department of Political Affairs plays a central role in United Nations efforts to prevent and resolve deadly conflicts around the world.
 To carry out its mandate effectively, the Department relies on funding through the regular UN budget and through additional voluntary donor contributions.
 Voluntary funds offer flexibility and a genuinely rapid response capacity for preventing conflict.

 The mechanism used to mobilize voluntary contributions is called the Multi-Year Appeal.
 This is a strategic and results-oriented document that is fully aligned with the regular budget strategic framework and links priority areas with proposed extra-budgetary activities.

-In its soon-to-be released 2012 Annual Report, the Department highlights how it used extra-budgetary funding in 2012 to spearhead UN efforts to respond to crises or support transitions in Africa (Mali and the Sahel, Malawi, Central African Republic and Guinea-Bissau), the Middle East and North Africa (Syria, Yemen, Egypt and Libya), and Asia (Maldives).
+In its 2015 Annual Report, the Department highlights how it used extra-budgetary funding to spearhead UN efforts to respond to crises or support transitions in Africa, the Middle East, North Africa, Asia, and Europe.

 Voluntary contributions received under the Multi-Year Appeal helped identify warning signs of emerging crises and offer timely diplomatic and political interventions.
 Tools used to prevent, contain and resolve conflicts included preventive diplomacy, mediation and good offices.